-Switch back to the main volume by using the button (ctrl-1 on the keyboard will also do this), this will show the brainmask.mgz volume.
+Switch back to the main volume by using the button (Alt-c on the keyboard will also do this), this will show the brainmask.mgz volume.
 To check your surfaces you will need to toggle them back on with the

-P for the pial surface, M for the white surface, and D for the orig surface.
-The surfaces that are overlaid are the pial surface (red line), white surface (yellow line), and orig surface (green line).
-The orig surface is the "first guess" at the boundary between the white matter and gray matter.
-After topology fixing and some other steps the white surface is generated.
-The white surface is the best and final estimation at the boundary between the white matter and gray matter.
-The white surface and the orig surface will appear nearly identical, but there will be regions where they differ as a result of the topology fixing and smoothing that occurs.
+F for the pial surface and for the white surface.
+The surfaces that are overlaid are the pial surface (red line) and white surface (yellow line).
 The white surface is the surface used in all calculations of thickness so it is important that this surface follows the boundary of the white matter accurately.
 The pial surface should accurately follow the boundary between the gray matter and the CSF.
 As you scroll through the slices keep in mind that you are looking at a 2-dimensional rendering of a 3-dimensional image, be sure to look at more than just one view too (i.e., sagittal, coronal and horizontal).